-Winter is right around the corner and if your in any part of the Northern United States, winter can be dreadfully cold.
+Winter is has been bitter this year and if your in any part of the Northern United States, winter can be dreadfully cold.
 For me, snowflakes and fresh fallen powdery snow can make winter magical.
 A soft and light dusting that glimmers across the canopy of the forrest can be breathtakingly beautiful.
 Yet it isn’t the snow that keeps us inside rather it is the frigid cold that comes with it.

 If you are following Charlotte Mason Methods (like us) then you (like us) may be trying to figure out how to get outside in nature, for 4-6 hours per day in the freezing cold.
 Now this may seem daunting to spend that much time outside in the coldest parts of winter, at least that’s how I feel.
 However, I want my children to experience the beauty of nature walks and outside play in the winter, so this year I am trying to embrace the cold.

 There is a popular quote by Alfred Wainwright, that is often referenced among outdoor nature enthusiasts and Charlotte Mason homeschoolers alike.
 “There’s no such thing as bad weather, only unsuitable clothing.”
 Ok Alfred, I suppose your right.
 Which means I can’t use the “It is too cold” excuse.
 Now I have begun my search for proper winter apparel to last us several hours outside.

 Nearly five years ago this Christmas my husband and I were gifted two Columbia Omni-heat coats.
 These coats are pretty amazing, they use thermal reflective technology in the inside of their coats.
 Which means that it is lined with these tiny silver dots that reflect your own body heat back to you and seals your own heat in.
 I honestly have not been cold during the winter since then.